Living Trust FAQ

 Can a living trust reduce estate taxes?

-A simple probate-avoidance living trust has no effect on taxes.
-More complicated living trusts, however, can greatly reduce the federal estate tax bill for people who own a lot of valuable assets.
+A very simple probate-avoidance living trust has no effect on taxes.
+More sophisticated attorney drafted living trusts, however, can greatly reduce or even eliminate federal estate tax for people who would otherwise be subject to these taxes.

-One tax-saving living trust is designed primarily for married couples with children.
-It's commonly called an AB trust, though it goes by many other names, including "credit shelter trust," "exemption trust," "marital life estate trust," and "marital bypass trust."
+An AB living trust is designed primarily for married couples with children.
+The AB trust goes by many other names, including "credit shelter trust," "exemption trust," and "bypass trust."
 Each spouse leaves property, in trust, to the other for life, and then to the children.
-This type of trust can save up to hundreds of thousands of dollars in estate taxes, money that will be passed on to the couple's final inheritors.
+This type of trust can save hundreds of thousands or even millions of dollars in estate taxes, money that will be passed on to the couple's final inheritors.
+It is important however to include flexible trust terms to ensure unnecessary capital gains taxes are avoided by achieving maximum step-up in cost basis on appreciated assets.
+In some cases this may be achieved with the use of a disclaimer A-B trust and/or a well planned portability election.
+It is important to note that most traditional A-B trusts, containing a mandatory credit shelter trust funding, have become obsolete for most families due to the 2018 tax law changes.

-We represent clients in the following California cities: Los Angeles, Beverly Hills, Studio City, Burbank, Van Nuys, Hollywood, Los Angeles, Encino, Tarzana, Inglewood, Woodland Hills, Reseda, Universal City, North Hollywood, Pasadena, Sylmar, Los Angeles, West Hollywood, Anaheim, Whittier, Marina Del Rey, Venice, Burbank, Malibu, Alhambra, Culver City, Santa Monica, Manhattan Beach, San Fernando, Hermosa Beach, Redondo Beach, Sherman Oaks, Los Angeles, Torrance, El Monte, San Gabriel, Valencia, Pacific Palisades, Bakersfield, Glendale, Long Beach, Santa Clarita, Newport Beach, Canoga Park, Orange, Pasadena, Northridge, Riverside, San Bernardino, San Diego, Irvine, Chatsworth, Fullerton, Los Angeles, San Francisco, Sacramento, Santa Ana, Los Angeles and Santa Barbara, as well as surrounding areas within Southern California (CA) Inclusive keywords that relate to this law firm include: trust attorney los angeles, LLC lawyer Los Angeles, California LLC, Nevada LLC, limited liability company, living trust attorney los angeles, LLC attorney los angeles, California corporation, incorporation, living trust lawyer los angeles, asset protection lawyer, trust lawyer los angeles, business formation los angeles, estate planning attorney burbank, estate planning attorney los angeles, estate planning lawyer los angeles, living trust lawyer san fernando valley.
+We represent clients throughout the San Fernando Valley and California including Los Angeles, Beverly Hills, Studio City, Burbank, Van Nuys, Hollywood, Encino, Tarzana, Inglewood, Woodland Hills, Reseda, Universal City, North Hollywood, L.A., Pasadena, Sylmar, Silverlake, West Hollywood, Whittier, Marina Del Rey, Burbank, Malibu, Alhambra, Culver City, Santa Monica, Manhattan Beach, San Fernando, Redondo Beach, Sherman Oaks, Torrance, El Monte, San Gabriel, Valencia, Pacific Palisades, Glendale, Long Beach, Santa Clarita, Pasadena, Northridge, Riverside, Chatsworth, Arleta, as well as surrounding areas within Southern California.
+Keywords that for this law office include: encino trust attorney los angeles, how to avoid probate with a living trust attorney los angeles, revocable living trust lawyer los angeles, living trust lawyer los angeles, estate planning attorney burbank, estate planning attorney los angeles, disclaimer A-B trust, estate planning lawyer los angeles CA, and pour-over will purpose.